-3. Interests that are likely to be significantly affected by the proposed rule are those related to Montana K-12 public schools of all sizes.
+3. Interests that are likely to be significantly affected by the proposed rules are those related to Montana K-12 public schools of all sizes.

 5. The agency is seeking applications from interested parties to serve on the committee.
-The agency will seek individuals likely to be significantly affected by the proposed rule amendment, including individuals from the following groups: school district trustees, K-12 school administrators, K-12 teachers and counselors, school clerks/business officials, school district administrative staff, county superintendents, parents, and taxpayers.
+The agency will seek individuals likely to be significantly affected by the proposed rules, including individuals from the following groups: school district trustees, K-12 school administrators, K-12 teachers, higher education faculty, school business officials, parents, and taxpayers.
 Members of the committee will be selected based on the following criteria:

 district and school size